longhaohan/learngit/readme.txt

-Git is a versign control system.
+Git is a distributed versign control system.
 Git is free software